killer0071234/python-zamg/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]

-Python library to read hourly weather data from ZAMG
+Python library to read 10 min weather data from ZAMG

 ## About

-This package allows you to read the weather data from the major weather stations of ZAMG weather service.
+This package allows you to read the weather data from weather stations of ZAMG weather service.
 ZAMG is the Zentralanstalt für Meteorologie und Geodynamik in Austria.

 ## Installation